Current Funding Opportunities

 - Evaluation:

-- Submitted proposals will be reviewed by a committee chaired by the CHR Academic Director and composed of members of the CHR Advisory Board and other members of the leadership team.
+- Submitted proposals will be reviewed by a committee chaired by the CHR Academic Director and composed of members of the CHR Advisory Board and other members of the CHR leadership team.

-- Proposals will be evaluated on a rolling basis, beginning in January each year.
+- Fellows will be announced in November each year.